webhintio/hint/packages/hint/docs/about/GOVERNANCE.md

 The intention of the agenda is not to approve or review all patches.
 That should happen continuously on GitHub and be handled by the larger group of Committers.
-The exception to this is when defining what a rule should do (or when proposing an update), there is not an initial agreement in the GitHub discussion, and action needs to be taken.
+The exception to this is when defining what a hint should do (or when proposing an update), there is not an initial agreement in the GitHub discussion, and action needs to be taken.